hammerspace-solutions/Terraform-AWS/README.md

 # Terraform-AWS
 This project uses Terraform to provision resources on AWS.
 The deployment is modular, allowing you to deploy client machines, storage servers, and a Hammerspace environment either together or independently.

 This project was originally written for internal Hammerspace use to size Hammerspace resources within AWS for inclusion in a LLM model for automated AI sizing.
-It has since expanded to allow customers to deploy linux clients, linux storage servers, and Hammerspace Anvil's and DSX's for any use that they wish.
+It has since expanded to allow customers to deploy linux clients, linux storage servers, EC Groups, and Hammerspace Anvil's and DSX's for any use that they wish.

 Guard-rails have been added to make sure that the deployments are as easy as possible for the uninitiated cloud user.